kundajelab/chrombpnet/README.md

 ## Bias Model training

-The command to train a custom bias bias model will look like this:
+The command to train a custom bias model will look like this:

 ```
 chrombpnet bias pipeline \